You are viewing a story from harrypotterfanfiction.com

 ‘Well if you saw, then why are you even bothering to ask what happened?’
 I questioned, desperate to be left alone.

-‘Oh come on, we just wanted all the juicy details.
+‘Oh come on, tell us all the juicy details.
 What was he like, are you two dating, is he a good kisser?’
 Parvati asked eagerly, her eyes nearly popping out of her head.

 ‘Em, drunk, no and I’ve had better,' I replied as I began rooting through my trunk to find clothes to wear.